Skip to page content

 Can I apply as a graduate student?

-Only MFECOE undergraduate students are eligible to apply, with exceptions made for Double Dawgs.
-Graduate students can look out for the inaugural graduate student ambassador class coming in Fall 2023.
+Currently, only MFECOE undergraduate students are eligible to apply, with exceptions made for Double Dawgs.
+Graduate students can look out for the inaugural graduate student ambassador class coming soon.

 Information Sessions